sczerneda/Visualizer/README.md

-# Visualizer
+# Interface Visualizer
 ## Why does this program exist?
-Because I am a tremendously visual person.
+Because I am a tremendously visual person.\
 Traditional visualizations (such as UML class diagrams) are helpful, but I wanted something that allowed me to drill down and follow the flow of the data itself.
 What things can I get out of this class?
 What things can I put in?
 Do I need something from this class that it can't currently provide?
-Does it need a function added to return that value?
+Does it need a function added to return that value?\
 All these things might be more obvious to a more experienced programmer/designer, but until I get there, I figured I'd make myself a little helper.

 ## What can I do with this program?
 Right now, not much.
 But the planned interactions are: